cowprotocol/solver-7702-delegate/README.md

 # Solver7702Delegate

-ERC-7702 delegation target for solver EOAs.
+`Solver7702Delegate` is a minimal ERC-7702 delegation target for CoW Protocol solvers.
+It lets a solver keep using its existing solver EOA while allowing a fixed set of auxiliary EOAs to submit transactions through that solver EOA.
+The main benefit is parallel settlement submission: auxiliary EOAs provide independent nonce lanes, while downstream contracts still see the solver EOA as `msg.sender`, which keeps the authorization clean.

 Read more about the initiative [here](https://www.notion.so/cownation/Solver7702Delegate-Design-Doc-3588da5f04ca80a1b521c436abf17724).

 ## Usage